ordovician/Zacktron-33/README.md

 Notice how the `INP` instruction maps to a load, `LD`, instruction which loads from memory address 90.
 The always branch instruction `BRA` actually maps to a conditional instruction, `BRZ`, which checks register `x0`, which is hardwired to always be zero.

+## Using Debugger
+The debugger can be run with the command `debug`.
+Keep in mind that this debugger is very bare bones.
+It can only step individual instructions and show content of registers, inputs and outputs.
+You can launch debugger with an assembled file like this:

+    ❯ debugger adder.machine

+Once in the debugger you can give it single letter commands.
+You can get an overview of these commands by issuing the help command `h`:

+    debug> h
+    n: next
+    x1 - x9: register value
+    i: input
+    p: print
+    h: help
+    q: quit

+You use the `i` command to set input numbers and `n` to step one instruction at the time.
+To check the state of our virtual CPU use the print, `p`, command.
+Here is an example of a debug sessions:

+    ❯ debugger adder.machine
+    debug> i 2 3 4 8
+    debug> p
+    PC: 0
+    x0: 0, x1: 0, x2: 0, x3: 0, x4: 0, x5: 0, x6: 0, x7: 0, x8: 0, x9: 0,
+    Inputs: 2, 3, 4, 8,
+    Output:

+    debug> n
+    0: 8190; LD   x1, 90
+    debug> n
+    1: 8290; LD   x2, 90
+    debug> p
+    PC: 2
+    x0: 0, x1: 2, x2: 3, x3: 0, x4: 0, x5: 0, x6: 0, x7: 0, x8: 0, x9: 0,
+    Inputs: 4, 8,
+    Output:

+You can check the value of any register by just writing its name.
+Thus writing `x3` will print the value of register `x3`.

 ## Remarks on Difference from Julia Implementation
 Julia is a high level language and Zig is a low level language, which tend to force a different way of thinking about the problem.
 In Julia working is text strings is very convenient and easy.
 In Zig it is often far more verbose to use Zig in a Julia fashion because that involves doing a lot of operations which allocate new memory.
 E.g. if you want to uppercase a whole string, you need to actually allocate new memory for this new uppercase string.